Research

 Peer-reviewed Journal Articles

-9. “Performative Violence and the Spectacular Debut of the Atomic Bomb,” American Political Science Review 2025 (with Austin Carson).
+9. “Performative Violence and the Spectacular Debut of the Atomic Bomb,” American Political Science Review 120, no. 2 (May 2026): 759-778 (with Austin Carson).

-8. “Black Troops, White Rage, and Political Violence in the Postbellum American South,” American Political Science Review 2025 (with Hyunku Kwon).
+8. “Black Troops, White Rage, and Political Violence in the Postbellum American South,” American Political Science Review 120, no. 1 (February 2026): 1-20 (with Hyunku Kwon).

 7. “Stuck Onshore: Why the United States Failed to Retrench from Europe during the Early Cold War,” Texas National Security Review 7, no. 3 (Fall 2024): 9-36.